-We gained from, and contributed to, the Island's watershed management knowledge base, both in the field and at regional/provincial meetings.
+We gained from, and contributed to, the Island's watershed management knowledge base, both in the field and at regional/provincial meetings, hosted by Ross Bernard.
 We assisted other groups in conducting short-term, labour intensive projects and assisted with bylaw development, funding applications, reports, press-releases, etc.

-Our Coordinator, Karen Rank, is a member of the PEI Wildlife Conservation Fund Committee.
-Her role on this committee is to participate in the fund's oversight as a representative of Island watershed groups.
-Mark Bishop, Chair sits on the Watershed Alliance Board as chair.
+Our Coordinator, Karen Rank, just completed her third year term in January 2016.
+Her role on this committee was to participate in the fund's oversight as a representative of Island watershed groups.
+Karen also sits on the Watershed Alliance Board as a director.

 Our group is a member of the Prince Edward Island Watershed Alliance (www.peiwatershedalliance.org).
-Our Coordinator and our Chairperson actively participated in Alliance projects and conferences in 2014.
+Our Coordinator actively participated in Alliance meetings, projects and conferences in 2015.
 This organization provides a great opportunity for groups to share and enrich their collective experience in successful watershed management on PEI.